-Mental illness and substance use disorders, together called behavioral health, are common, with an estimated 46% of adults experiencing mental illness or a substance abuse disorder at some point in their lifetime, 25% in a year.1 Depression is by far the most well-researched behavioral health diagnosis, approximately 16-23% of Americans experience a major depressive episode in their lifetimes, 7.6% in any two-week period.^{2,3,4} Episodes of major depressive disorder typically last 16 weeks, almost all being clinically significant.3 Somatic symptoms, including fatigue and pain, are associated with depression and anxiety, leading to high use of medical care.5 Approximately 8.4% of Americans have a substance use disorder, 20.2 million adults; 7.9 million also had a co-occurring mental disorder.6
+Mental illness and substance use disorders, together called behavioral health, are common, with an estimated 46% of adults experiencing mental illness or a substance abuse disorder at some point in their lifetime, 25% in a year.
+Many of these diagnoses are the result of trauma.
+Depression is by far the most well-researched behavioral health diagnosis, approximately 16-23% of Americans experience a major depressive episode in their lifetimes, 7.6% in any two-week period.
+Pepisodes of major depressive disorder typically last 16 weeks, almost all being clinically significant.
+Somatic symptoms, including fatigue and pain, are associated with depression and anxiety, leading to higher use of medical care.
+Approximately 8.4% of Americans have a substance use disorder, 20.2 million adults; 7.9 million also having a co-occurring mental disorder.

-Patients with chronic medical conditions and behavioral health issues have an estimated two to three times higher health care costs.7 Depression is especially common among those with a chronic illness, such as diabetes, resulting in lower adherence to clinical recommendations, worse physical functioning, and higher cost.8 Behavioral health disorders also lead to higher rates of early mortality, contributing to approximately eight million deaths annually across the world (14.3%) and a median of 10 years of lost life.9
+Patients with chronic medical conditions and behavioral health issues have an estimated two to three times higher health care costs.
+Depression is especially common among those with a chronic illness, such as diabetes, resulting in lower adherence to clinical recommendations, worse physical functioning, and higher cost.
+Behavioral health disorders also lead to higher rates of early mortality, contributing to approximately eight million deaths annually across the world (14.3%) and a median of 10 years of lost life.